tub-elastest/epm-adapter-vbox/docs/index.md

 # Elastest Platform Manager Virtualbox adapter

+## Important

+Before using the adapter even in a seperate docker container you need to install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

 ## Supported VM types
 Currently the virtualbox adapter supports only importing appliances in **.ova** of **.ovf** format.
 It is designed for creating Virtual Machines with cloud images.